- A CPU has been disabled by the guest operating system error affects virtual machines sometimes.

 - Restart PC and check if the issue is resolved.

-If, after trying the four techniques in this tutorial, the issue remains unsolved, you can proceed to upgrade your VMware workstation to the latest version).
+If, after trying the four techniques in this tutorial, the issue remains unsolved, you can as well consider third-party software that will help you out.